 The settlement, which grew into a thriving agricultural and fishing colony, would have included a school (see below), hospital, shops and places of worship.

-Not many are aware that remains of places of worship including a church or two can be found on the island.
+Not many are aware that remains of places of worship including a church/chapel or two can be found on the island.
 A Buddhist temple, a mosque and a Hindu shine were also built.

 These are the ruins of a church on the eastern side of Pulau Jerejak, believed to have been a Roman Catholic chapel known as Leper Asylum Church (under the bishop of Malacca) that was opened on 4 January 1896:

-The one below was probably an Anglican church which was consecrated by the bishop of Singapore in 1930.
-It was later apparently illegally altered into a Ma Zu Temple.
+The structure below was perhaps an operations theatre of sorts and later apparently illegally altered into a Ma Zu Temple.

 Other ruins and remains of places of worship can also be found on the island.
 This was perhaps a chapel for former leprosy patients near one of the camps.